About the IMG Registrar Training Program

 - Clinical examination workshop and tutorials

-- Australian Medical Council Examinations
+- Australian Medical Council Exams preparation

-Year 1 of the Program is delivered completely online by distance education.
-In Year 2 of the Program, most of the training is delivered by interactive practice-based teaching and experience.
+Year One of the Program is delivered completely online by distance education.
+In Year Two of the Program, most of the training is delivered by interactive practice-based teaching and experience.
 This involves patient-stimulated learning where registrars have direct contact with patients as well as in-practice teaching where you learn from talking to, watching and interacting with your clinical supervisor.
 There are additional formal pre-planned activities, such as tutorials taught by your supervisor or other staff.
 As a registrar completing the training program, you will receive full support and resources to ensure that you’re on the right track to meet the requirements of attaining General Registration and your AMC Certificate.

-Australian Medical Council – Completion of Training
+Completion of Training

 Extension of Training

-Registrars who are unable to pass the AMC Clinical Exam during Year 2 of training may apply for extension of training to enable a re-test or repeat examination.
+Registrars who are unable to pass the IMG Clinical Exam during Year 2 of training may apply for extension of training to enable a re-test or repeat examination.
 Extension of training is granted on a case-by-case basis and occurs in 12-month contract terms.
 Extension of training is granted based upon feedback from the Training Practice Supervisor, and direction of the Medical Board of Australia with regards to the Registrar’s limited registration.
 If extension of training is not granted for any reason, dismissal from the program will occur.